How do you get short-term disability approved while pregnant so you can enjoy maternity leave benefits? Is my pregnancy a pre-existing condition?

 Applying for short-term disability coverage while pregnant can easily lead to approval, provided you are in good health.
 The insurance company might ask medical questions on the new policy application while ignoring maternity-related work absences.

-The covered medical conditions for short-term disability include injuries and illnesses that begin after the effective date, making the purchase a sound decision.
+The covered conditions include injuries and illnesses that begin after the effective date, making the purchase a sound decision.
 Most people buying new policies want to safeguard their paychecks from these disorders.
 Half of the policyholders are men!

 Applying for Benefits